AppliedLinearAlgebra-Sharif/julia-docs/docs/manual/faq.md

 ### Why don't you compile Matlab/Python/R/… code to Julia?

-Since many people are familiar with the syntax of other dynamic languages, and lots of code has already been written in those languages, it is natural to wonder why we didn't just plug a Matlab or Python front-end into a Julia back-end (or “transpile” code to Julia) in order to get all the performance benefits of Julia without requiring programmers to learn a new language.
+Since many people are familiar with the syntax of other dynamic languages, and lots of code has already been written in those languages, it is natural to wonder why we didn't just plug a Matlab or Python front-end into a Julia back-end (or “transpile" code to Julia) in order to get all the performance benefits of Julia without requiring programmers to learn a new language.
 Simple, right?

-The basic issue is that there is *nothing special about Julia's compiler*: we use a commonplace compiler (LLVM) with no “secret sauce” that other language developers don't know about.
+The basic issue is that there is *nothing special about Julia's compiler*: we use a commonplace compiler (LLVM) with no “secret sauce" that other language developers don't know about.
 Indeed, Julia's compiler is in many ways much simpler than those of other dynamic languages (e.g. PyPy or LuaJIT).
 Julia's performance advantage derives almost entirely from its front-end: its language semantics allow a [well-written Julia program](@ref man-performance-tips) to *give more opportunities to the compiler* to generate efficient code and memory layouts.
 If you tried to compile Matlab or Python code to Julia, our compiler would be limited by the semantics of Matlab or Python to producing code no better than that of existing compilers for those languages (and probably worse).
 The key role of semantics is also why several existing Python compilers (like Numba and Pythran) only attempt to optimize a small subset of the language (e.g. operations on Numpy arrays and scalars), and for this subset they are already doing at least as well as we could for the same semantics.
 The people working on those projects are incredibly smart and have accomplished amazing things, but retrofitting a compiler onto a language that was designed to be interpreted is a very difficult problem.

-Julia's advantage is that good performance is not limited to a small subset of “built-in” types and operations, and one can write high-level type-generic code that works on arbitrary user-defined types while remaining fast and memory-efficient.
+Julia's advantage is that good performance is not limited to a small subset of “built-in" types and operations, and one can write high-level type-generic code that works on arbitrary user-defined types while remaining fast and memory-efficient.
 Types in languages like Python simply don't provide enough information to the compiler for similar capabilities, so as soon as you used those languages as a Julia front-end you would be stuck.

 For similar reasons, automated translation to Julia would also typically generate unreadable, slow, non-idiomatic code that would not be a good starting point for a native Julia port from another language.